cfpb/regtech-regex/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+- [ ] If changes were made to validations.yaml, make sure that yarn build has been run and the results committed
 - [ ] PR has an informative and human-readable title
 - [ ] Changes are limited to a single goal (no scope creep)
 - [ ] Code can be automatically merged (no conflicts)